 The Company acts as a holding company in the UK for its ultimate parent, CVS Health Corporation and is active in acquiring and disposing of investments.
 This holding structure facilitates the continued long-term investment for the growth of the Aetna International business.
-These activities are expected to continue in 2020.
+These activities are expected to continue in 2021.

 On 1 March 2018, it purchased the Canadian Insurance Company Limited domiciled in Hong Kong and subsequently re-branded it as Aetna Insurance Hong Kong Limited.
 The purchase price for the Canadian Insurance Company was USD 30,532,924.
-Recognising its reported loss in 2018 and immediate future prospects, the investment was impaired to USD 22,186,520.
+Recognising its reported loss in 2019 and 2020, the investment was impaired to USD 22,457,197.
 The Company also invested on 7 March 2018 in a new company, Virtual Home Health Care LLC domiciled in the UAE.
 Recognising its ongoing losses and the future prospects of becoming profitable, the value of this investment was fully impaired during the year.
-These two investments were funded by the issue of 31,050,000 new shares in 2018 and 3,125,811 new shares in 2019.
+These two investments were funded by the issue of 31,050,000 new shares in 2018, 3,125,811 new shares in 2019 and 7,000,000 in 2020.
 With the exception of Aetna Holdings (Thailand) Limited (49% shareholding) and Virtual Health Home Care LLC (49% holding), the Company holds the entire shareholdings of its subsidiaries either directly or indirectly.
 The legal structure of the shareholding in Aetna Holdings (Thailand) Limited and Virtual Health Home Care LLC is such that the Company retains sufficient control of these subsidiaries.
-At the end of 2019, Aetna Korea's main client contract expired and its board is reviewing its future with a view to an orderly windup of the company.
+At the end of 2019, Aetna Korea's main client contract expired and as a consequence, its board is managing an orderly wind-up of the company which is expected to be completed in 2021.